wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 3.8.6 =
+* Fixed issue that caused scheduled scans to run even if disabled.
+* Fixed display bug when signin fails.

 = 3.8.5 =
 * Fixed issue that caused Human traffic to not be logged in Wordfence Security live traffic view.